JamyJones/jjdgdjf/msg.md

-What compiler online is equivalent to this  code given that i have main.c?
+What compiler command one liner is equivalent to this  code given that i have main.c?